z-s-kusz/lego-blog-helper/README.md

     but the values get out of sync. (i.e. images and previews stay but checkboxes uncheck).
     Current workaround: just remove all photos after a hot-reload.
     Maybe remove them on a cleanup since this is a true SPA?
 Also triple check checkbox binding.

+-   Styling select options is not really a thing apparently.